-- 1. Ensure that the local or remote Oracle CEP server is running. - 2.
-Open a command window and set your environment as described in "Setting Your Development Environment" in the Oracle CEP Getting Started. - 3.
-Launch JRockit Mission Control using the wlevsmissioncontrol.cmd or wlevsmissioncontrol.shlocated in the ORACLE_CEP_HOME/common/bin directory, where ORACLE_CEP_HOME refers to the directory in which you installed Oracle CEP (such as /oracle_home).
+- Open a command window and set your environment as described in "Setting Your Development Environment" in the Oracle Complex Event Processing Getting Started. - 3.
+Launch jconsole using the wlevsjconsole.cmd or wlevsjconsole.sh script located in the ORACLE\CEP\HOME/ocep\11.1/bin directory, where ORACLE\CEP\HOME refers to the directory in which you installed Oracle CEP (such as /oracle\home). - a.
+To connect to a local Oracle CEP server, enter:

+'''

-prompt> wlevsmissioncontrol.cmd
+prompt> wlevsjconsole.cmd

+'''